MamboBryan/newsletter/newsletter/2025-07-31/newsletter/index.md

 ## Welcomes & Hellos! 🫂

 If you are not a Hot Beverage Addict ☕ by now, you are either brave or live dangerously.
-Regardless, we do not judge for this is a Community.
-We are fired up [Did you see what we did there?] to show you what we have been up to this month despite the chills.
+Regardless, we do not judge for this is our Community.
+We are fired up to show you what we have been up to this month despite the chilly Winter.
 Whether you are reading this from the comfort of your German Machine 🚗, duvet 🛏️, or otherwise:

 This is Episode #29 of The Kotlin Kenya Newsletter...